toastheo/MediaDownloader/README.md

 Liability: The developer of MediaDownloader shall not be held liable for any misuse of the software.
 Users assume all responsibility and risk associated with the use of this software.

-No Warranty: MediaDownloader is provided "as is" without any warranty of any kind, either express or implied, including but not limited to the implied warranties of merchantability, fitness for a particular purpose, or non-infringement.

 Changes to the Disclaimer: This disclaimer is subject to change at any time and users are encouraged to review it periodically.

 ## Features